 Low FODMAP Notes

-- Green Bell Peppers are safe at 75 grams or ½ cup.
+- Green Bell Peppers - safe at 75 grams or ½ cup per meal.

-- Red Bell Peppers are safe at 43 grams or ⅓ cup.
+- Red Bell Peppers - safe at 43 grams or ⅓ cup per meal.

-- Orange Bell Peppers are safe at 38 grams or ¼ cup.
+- Orange Bell Peppers - safe at 38 grams or ¼ cup per meal.

-- Yellow Bell Peppers are safe at 35 grams or ¼ cup.
+- Yellow Bell Peppers - safe at 35 grams or ¼ cup per meal.

-- Green Onion Tops - Using only green onion tops and not the white part keeps the fructans at bay.
+- Green Onion Tops - use only green onion tops.

 FAQs